Painting in Any Weather: Tips for Sun, Rain, and Snow

 Take Breaks When Needed

-Don’t overexert yourself in extreme heat or cold.
-Take breaks in temperature-controlled areas to rest, rehydrate, and warm up.
-Pushing through discomfort could lead to illness like heat stroke, hypothermia or frostbite.
+Avoid overexertion in extreme temperatures.
+Rest in temperature‑controlled spaces to rehydrate and warm up.
+Overexposure can lead to heat stroke, hypothermia, or frostbite.

 Consider a Temporary Structure